 This post may contain affiliate links.
 Read my disclosure policy.

-Forget greasy fried chicken nuggets.
-It is so fast to make healthy Honey Mustard Chicken Bites in a skillet, and kids and adults will love the sweet and tangy Dijon glaze.
+Forget greasy fried chicken nuggets – kids love these healthy Honey Mustard Chicken Bites with their sweet and tangy glaze just as much.
 You only need a few simple ingredients and less than 20 minutes to make these the highlight of a quick and easy dinner!

 Why You’ll Love These Easy Chicken Bites